-The primary purpose of the journal since its inception was to add a level of practitioner value on a range of corporate rescue and insolvency issues covering a multitude of jurisdictions.
-It aims to do this by understanding and commenting on the factors affecting global economic change and the ramifications of change.
+The primary purpose of International Corporate Rescue is to introduce practitioner value to a range of corporate rescue and insolvency issues across a multitude of jurisdictions.
+It aims to do this by examining and commenting on the factors affecting global economic change and their ramifications.

-The journal also seeks to inform and influence opinion in a variety of areas ranging from the trading desks of special situations teams at investment and commercial banks to the restructuring profession (accountancy, legal and financial) and the academic world.
+The journal also seeks to inform and influence opinion in a variety of areas ranging from the trading desks of special situations teams at investment banks and funds to restructuring professionals in accountancy, legal and financial sectors and the academic world.
 This scope makes International Corporate Rescue one of the most relevant restructuring and insolvency journals in the marketplace.

 To reflect the needs of the marketplace, International Corporate Rescue is structured to include: